apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/readwrite-splitting.en.md

 - Support the creation of static readwrite-splitting rules and dynamic readwrite-splitting rules
 - Dynamic readwrite-splitting rules rely on database discovery rules
-- `loadBanlancerType` specifies the load balancing algorithm type, please refer to [Load Balance Algorithm](/en/user-manual/common-config/builtin-algorithm/load-balance/)
+- `loadBalancerType` specifies the load balancing algorithm type, please refer to [Load Balance Algorithm](/en/user-manual/common-config/builtin-algorithm/load-balance/)
 - Duplicate `ruleName` will not be created

 ## Example